Vegetarian diets are increasing in popularity as new generations become more curious about their food systems and sources of nutrition.

 - 9% Phosphorous: Phosphorus is critical for healthy bone, teeth, and tissue maintenance.
 It also plays a critical role in the kidneys and how our body stores energy.

-- Eggs also contain reasonable amounts of vitamin D, vitamin E, vitamin K, vitamin B6, calcium, and zinc
+- Eggs also contain reasonable amounts of vitamin D, E, K, B6, calcium, and zinc.

 Potential Health Risks of Eggs for Vegetarians